F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 In the following declaration, we show only the System class (including autoCheck introduced in 1.13).
 You can use this class as a part of a larger Declarative Onboarding declaration.

+**Important**: If you try to use this declaration with a DO version prior to 1.13, it will fail.
+Either upgrade to 1.13, or remove the autoCheck line.

 .. literalinclude:: ../examples/system.json
    :language: json